slaee/slaee/README.md

 - 🔭 I’m currently working on Ai and Automated Systems
 - 🌱 I’m currently learning DevOps
-- 💞 I have my great collaborator and contributor chgresma
 - 🤔 I’m looking for great repo to contribute

 <p align="center">